clvrmktg/xps/content/privacy-policy/_index.md

 date = '2025-01-27T10:11:24-05:00'
 draft = false
 title = 'Privacy Policy'

-[params]
-  hasTwic = false
-  hasObscure = true

 +++

 **Effective Date:** [Insert Date]

-XPS Logistics (“we,” “our,” or “us”) respects your privacy and is committed to protecting the personal information you provide when using our website.
+XPS Logistics ("we", "our", or "us") respects your privacy and is committed to protecting the personal information you provide when using our website.

 ## 1. Information We Collect